opendatamesh-initiative/odm-platform-adapter-validator-opa/README.md

 java -jar opa-policy-server/target/odm-platform-up-services-policy-engine-opa-1.0.0.jar
 ```

+*Note: The application need a reachable OPA server listening on port 8181 to correctly work.
+See the section ["Run OPA server"](#run-opa-server) on how to run an OPA server with Docker.*

 ### Stop application
 To stop the application type CTRL+C or just close the shell.
 To start it again re-execute the following command:

 ```bash
 java -jar opa-policy-server/target/odm-platform-up-services-policy-engine-opa-1.0.0.jar
 ```
-*Note: The application run in this way uses an in-memory instance of the H2 database.
-For this reason, the data is lost every time the application is terminated.
-On the next restart, the database is recreated from scratch.*

-*Note: The application need a reachable OPA server listening on port 8181 to correctly work*

 ## Run with Docker
 *_Dependencies must have been compiled to run this project._